chrisib/EuroPi/software/contrib/pams.md

 Rotate `k1` to scroll through the current menu.
 Pressing and holding `b2` for 0.5s will enter a sub-menu.
 Pressing and holding `b2` again will return to the parent menu.

-On any given menu item, pressing `b2` (without holding) will enter edit mode for that item.
+On any given setting, pressing `b2` (without holding) will enter edit mode for that item.
 Rotate `k2` to choose the desired value for the item, and press `b2` again to apply it.